jazzband/django-cookie-consent/docs/usage.rst

 Example
 =======

-Here's an example of how to use the showCookieBar function:
+Here's an example of how to use the legacyShowCookieBar function:

 .. code-block:: javascript

-  showCookieBar({
+  legacyShowCookieBar({
     content: '<div class="cookie-bar"> <p>We use cookies to improve your browsing experience.
 By continuing to use our site, you agree to our use of cookies.</p> <a href="/accept_cookies" class="cc-cookie-accept">Accept</a> <a href="/decline_cookies" class="cc-cookie-decline">Decline</a> </div>',
     cookie_groups: ['analytics'],
     cookie_decline: '{% get_decline_cookie_groups_cookie_string request analytics %}',